albpiliposyan/hidden_markov_model_pos_tagging/README.md

 ## Performance

-Expected accuracy on Armenian UD dataset: **~85-92%**
+Performance on Armenian UD dataset is evaluated using accuracy metric.

-Actual performance depends on:
-- Smoothing parameter
-- Vocabulary coverage
-- Dataset size
-- Tag complexity

 ## File Descriptions